chili-chips-ba/wireguard-fpga/README.md

 <p align="center">
   <img width="250", src="https://github.com/user-attachments/assets/d12e18d1-13ba-4055-8ce7-3033846aad57">
 </p>
 With traditional solutions (such as OpenVPN / IPSec) starting to run out of steam, Wireguard is increasingly coming to the forefront as a modern, secure data tunneling and encryption method, one that's also easier to manage than the incumbents.
 Both software and hardware implementations of Wireguard already exist.
 However, the software performance is far below the speed of wire.
-Existing hardware approaches are both prohibitively expensive and based on proprietary, closed-source IP blocks and tools.
+Existing hardware approaches are both prohibitively expensive and based on proprietary, closed-source IP blocks and tools.<br>

-The intent of this project is to bridge these gaps with an FPGA open-source implementation of Wireguard, written in SystemVerilog HDL.
+- The intent of this project is to bridge these gaps with an FPGA open-source implementation of Wireguard, written in SystemVerilog HDL.

 ## A Glimpse into History
 We have contributed to the **Blackwire** project, which is a 100Gbps hardware implementation of Wireguard switch based on AMD/Xilinx-proprietary AlveoU50 PC-accelerator card (SmartNIC form-factor), and implementable only with proprietary Vivado toolchain.